terra-campaigns/terraSystem/srd.md

 - **Fear-Driven Vigilance**: Fear instills a heightened sense of vigilance, making you more cautious.
 In situations related to the your fear, you have $-1d$
 - **Obsessive Focus**: Your single-minded pursuit leads to significant personal development and expertise in a specific area, in detriment of others.
 Gain $+1$ Point in one *Skill* and $-1$ Point in two other *Skills*.
-- **Inept**: For some reason you become inept in a specific type of action.
-Every time you *Succeed* it in a *Risky Actions* you accomplish with Reduced *Effect*.
-For a list of specialisations, check [Cepheus SRD's skill list](https://www.orffenspace.com/cepheus-srd/skills.html#available-skills-list).
 - **Moral Reservations**: Your steadfast morality leads to a firm stance on certain issues.
 Actions that go against your moral code have $-1d$.
 - **Compulsive Honesty**: You vow to always speak the truth.
 - **Kleptomaniac**: You are unable to resist urges to steal items that you generally don't really need.